MvPorcalla/git-practice-simulator/README.md

 | **Quick Utility Classes**      | ❌                                          | ✅ Primary purpose of this file               | ❌                                     |
 | **Inline Styles**              | ❌ Avoid                                    | ❌ Avoid                                      | ❌ Avoid                               |

+### Note:
+> *"Heads up!
+Some parts of the project don’t perfectly follow these CSS rules yet — I’m still working on cleaning things up and getting everything consistent.
+I’ll get there in future updates. 😉"*
 ---

 ## ✅ How to Use